 Compared with a high GI food, a low GI food takes longer to be digested and for glucose to be absorbed into the bloodstream meaning that the blood glucose level does not peak or “spike” immediately after that food is eaten.
 These spikes in blood glucose are seen when a high GI food is eaten and glucose is released into the blood immediately after a meal.
 The slow release of glucose that is seen with low GI foods enables the body to deal with a glucose load more easily as the immediate insulin demand is maintained relatively low which protects against the development of insulin resistance.

-The glycemic index of a food is defined as the area under the two hour blood glucose response curve (AUC) following the ingestion of a fixed portion of carbohydrate (usually 50 g).
-The AUC of the test food is divided by the AUC of the standard (either glucose or white bread, giving two different definitions) and multiplied by 100.
-The average GI value is calculated from data collected in 10 human subjects.
-Both the standard and test food must contain an equal amount of available carbohydrate.
-The result gives a relative ranking for each tested food.
+The GI is calculated as the incremental area under the two hour blood glucose response curve (AUC) that is achieved after fasting for 12 hours and then eating a fixed amount of carbohydrate (usually 50 g).
+This area value is divided by the AUC of the standard defining food, which is pure glucose, and multiplied by 100.
+The average GI value for a particular food is based on the values obtained for 10 humans.
+Both the standard and test foods have to contain equal amounts of available carbohydrate.